plipp/katas/PropertyBased-Testing-by-Example-Learning-Path.md

 ## Setup in IntelliJ

-1. If you use IntelliJ, create a new empty Java project and
+1. If you use IntelliJ, create a new empty Java8 project and

     * add [fizzBuzz](./1-FizzBuzz)
     * add [cesarCipher](./2-CesarCipher)
       as modules to your project.

-2. Run the existing tests in both modules to get all libraries in place and tho see, that the initial setup works.<br>
+2. Run the existing tests in both modules (`./1-FizzBuzz/src/test/java/`, `./2-CesarCipher/src/test/java/kata/CaesarShiftCipherTest.java`) to get all libraries in place and to see, that the initial setup works properly.<br>
    **Expected outcome**: All should build and tests should be green.

 ## Property-Based-Testing Intro